ScalabilityIssues/documentation/README.md

 ### Update service
 The code is available <a href="https://github.com/ScalabilityIssues/update-service">here</a>

+The update service microservice is responsible of sending email updates to involved users when it detects modifications on tickets or flights.
+More in details:

-- Listen from the broker for changes on flights and send emails to users that have a ticket for that flight
+- It listens from the broker for changes on flights and send emails to users that have a ticket for that flight
-- Listen from the broker for changes on tickets and send an email to the user owner of the ticket
+- It listens from the broker for changes on tickets and send an email to the user owner of the ticket
+- It communicates with a [MailHog](https://github.com/mailhog/MailHog) container that provides an SMTP server to send email
+- The same MailHog container offers a nice feature where you can access to a simple email inbox to check all the received mail that are sent from the SMTP server.
+The app is available at http://localhost:8025

 ### Frontend